 At JAN, we occasionally receive contacts inquiring about the ability to request a modified or flexible schedule in order to attend Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings.
 These contacts come from both employees and employers who are trying to navigate the interactive process in a way that will balance business needs with recovery needs.

-Some employees may not have a preference, but others may have certain meetings they attend for specific reasons.
-They might have established a support system or attend with their sponsor.
+If an employer allows a modified schedule or leave time to assist with attending AA or NA meetings, can the employer dictate the meeting time?
+From a practical standpoint, an employer can initiate a discussion during the interactive process to determine what might be possible, but should not dictate the time.
+Often communities do have multiple AA and NA meetings throughout the day, but there are valid reasons an employee might want to attend a meeting at a specific time.
+For example, an employee might have established a support system or attend with their sponsor.
 In those situations, it may be difficult to switch to a different meeting time or location and receive the same benefits.
 At the same time, certain types of employment settings may have more flexibility in work hours than others.

 This type of request under the ADA may not always be clear-cut.
 As with any type of request or need in the workplace, it may be best to consider what is being asked and engage with the employee to see what might be possible.
-If allowing flexibility in schedule or leave time would assist an employee and would not cause hardship to the employer, why not consider it?
+If allowing flexibility in schedule or leave time would assist an employee and would not cause hardship to the employer, why not allow it?

 As an employee:

-- Consider any flexibility you may have on your own in arranging meeting times outside of work hours.
+• Consider any flexibility you may have on your own in arranging meeting times outside of work hours.

-- It may help to prepare any information such as dates and times or how you feel you could adjust or make up the time to show that you are also trying to be flexible.
+• It may help to prepare any information such as dates and times or how you feel you could adjust or make up the time to show that you are also trying to be flexible.

 As an employer:

-- Talk with the employee to understand the need and explore potential options.
+• Talk with the employee to understand the need and explore potential options.

-- If it seems that there may be a solution, but you are unsure, implement a trial accommodation to help determine if it might be effective for both you and the employee.
+• If it seems that there may be a solution, but you are unsure, implement a trial accommodation to help determine if it might be effective for both you and the employee.

 Below are examples to consider.